History of Real Salt Lake: 2006

 In 2006, after much debate, the franchise secured a guarantee for a soccer-specific stadium to be built in Sandy – a suburb of Salt Lake City.
-The team broke ground for the structure on the morning of August 12, with representatives from soccer giant Real Madrid present, including superstar David Beckham.
+The team broke ground for the structure on the morning of August 12, with representatives from soccer giant Real Madrid present, including David Beckham.

 In September 2006, representatives from Real Salt Lake and Real Madrid signed a 10-year agreement in which the two clubs agreed to work together to promote soccer throughout both Utah and the United States.
 Among the provisions included in the deal were a biennial friendly match between the two teams in Salt Lake City; annual February training for the RSL squad at Real Madrid's practice facility in Spain, and the creation of a $25 million youth academy in Salt Lake City that would train up to 200 youth players ranging from ages 12 to 18.
 However, the deal has seemed to have been dissolved, as none of the agreed upon provisions have come true: only one friendly match was ever played between the two sides, in 2006 (which the Madrid side won 2–0), and the planned soccer complex between the two has not come to fruition, with Salt Lake opening an academy on its own in Casa Grande, Arizona in 2010.

 2007

 In the first match of the season, RSL controlled throughout, but a fluke goal by Carlos Ruiz in the final minute of stoppage time salvaged a 2–2 draw for FC Dallas on Real's home turf.
 RSL was devastated by the crushing result.
 The players appeared lifeless as they were outscored 6–0 in their next three games.
-In a stunning move, Ellinger was fired and replaced by Kreis, who immediately retired as a player.
-Also, general manager Steve Pastorino resigned and was later replaced by Garth Lagerwey.
+Ellinger was fired and replaced by Kreis, who immediately retired as a player.

 2009

 The season progressed in much the same way as 2008.
 RSL posted a 9-1-5 record in Rio Tinto Stadium, with a record-setting +23 goal differential.
-However, yet again, the team struggled to during road matches.
+However, the team struggled during road matches.
 In the final few weeks, RSL found itself in a five-way battle for the final two spots in the MLS playoffs – and Salt Lake had the fewest points of the five teams.
 However, thanks to a 3–0 victory over Colorado in the final game of the regular season – combined with a miraculous series of results in several other matches around the league.

-RSL's title run remains one of the biggest upsets in American soccer, and stands as the only time in the history of major professional sports in the United States in which a team has claimed the league championship despite finishing the regular season with a losing record.
+RSL's title run remains the only time in the history of American professional sports in which a team has claimed the league championship despite finishing the regular season with a losing record.